A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Introduction

 The reminder of this paper is organized as follows.
 Section~\ref{Definitions}, is devoted to the introduction of notation, definitions, assumptions, and system model.
-In section~\ref{Gradient of MI}, we first introduce the notion of mutual information variation caused by a small variation in the system parameters.
-Then, using the introduced notion, we give a general expression for the gradient of mutual information with respect to the system parameters in a general system model.
+In section~\ref{Gradient of MI}, we first introduce the notion of MI variation, then we give a general expression for the gradient of MI with respect to the system parameters in a general system model.
 In section~\ref{Application}, we utilize the obtained results in a general MAC with and without feedback, where when the results specialized for the Gaussian case several extensions of I-MMSE formula are given.
 The single-user versions of the results are derived as well.
-In section~\ref{Comparative Study}, using our functional approach to the system representation some results of~\cite{Palomar} are interpreted and the conditions for their validity are stated.
+In Section~\ref{K-user Gaussian MAC Kramer}, employing the F-MEC coding scheme we analyze the role of feedback in a K-user Gaussian MAC.
 Section~\ref{Conclusions} concludes the paper.